 Included in the exhaust mounting kit was the vertical bracket for the front of the muffler section.
 This is the piece that originally bolts to the back of the battery box.
 Since I'm not using a battery box (my battery is in the cargo box) I had to fabricate an outer clamp to make this hanger work.

 Overall Fit And Finish

 The price of the Gas Box replica exhaust was not much more than the Chinese knock offs, so naturally I was skeptical of the quality.
 But as you can see in the picture below, the welds and fitment are very good.
 All parts are proudly made in the U.S.A.

 Overall, I'm satisfied with the Gas Box Servi-car exhaust.
 The quality is good, and the shipping was two days to me (Ohio to North Carolina).
 Although the fitting was awkward, it wasn't a major deal to correct.

 Summer 2019 Update

-I was just on JP's website looking for some Ironhead Sportster parts, and out of curiosity, checked on the drag pipes.
-They're still on back-order (?!)
+I was just on J and P's website looking for some Ironhead Sportster parts, and out of curiosity, checked on the drag pipes.
+It's been over a year now, and they're still on back-order.

 Hopefully my experiences getting parts will help other classic bike enthusiasts from a headache or two.
 It is always to your benefit to spend time shopping around, emailing companies, reading forums, and googling reviews before ordering parts.
 You'll be saving yourself time, money, and grief.